Students for Fair Admissions v. Harvard: Opinions

 Harvard and North Carolina were decided jointly on June 29, 2023, with the Court ruling that race-based admissions adopted by both Harvard University and UNC were unconstitutional under the Equal Protection Clause of the Fourteenth Amendment.
 Jackson recused herself in Harvard, resulting in a 6–2 vote, and dissented in North Carolina, resulting in a 6–3 vote there.
 The majority opinion, by Roberts, stated that the use of race was not a compelling interest, and the means by which the schools attempted to achieve diversity (tracking bare racial statistics) bore little or no relationship to the purported goals (viewpoint and intellectual diversity and developing a diverse future leadership).
 But Roberts said that prohibiting the use of race in admissions did not stop universities from considering a student's discussion of how their race had affected their life "so long as that discussion is concretely tied to a quality of character or unique ability that the particular applicant can contribute to the university".

 In an unusual move, both Thomas and Sotomayor read parts of their opinions from the bench as part of the announcement of the decision.
 Thomas's reading of his concurrence was the first time any justice had read a concurring opinion from the bench in almost 10 years.

 Majority opinion

 In the majority opinion, Roberts wrote that the Fourteenth Amendment's Equal Protection Clause applies "without regard to any difference of race, of color, or of nationality" and thus must apply to every person.
-Therefore, he wrote, "Eliminating racial discrimination means eliminating all of it", adding, "For '[t]he guarantee of equal protection cannot mean one thing when applied to one individual and something else when applied to a person of another color.' " Roberts wrote that the affirmative action programs "lack sufficiently focused and measurable objectives warranting the use of race, unavoidably employ race in a negative manner, involve racial stereotyping, and lack meaningful end points.
+Roberts argued that universities had not prioritized individual experiences in their admissions processes, writing: "Many universities have for far too long done just the opposite.
+And in doing so, they have concluded, wrongly that the touchstone of an individual's identity is not challenges bested, skills built, or lessons learned but the color of their skin.
+Our Constitutional history does not tolerate that choice."
+Writing that affirmative action policies "fly in the face of our colorblind Constitution", Roberts referenced the legal principle of Constitutional colorblindness.
+He wrote, "Eliminating racial discrimination means eliminating all of it", adding, "For '[t]he guarantee of equal protection cannot mean one thing when applied to one individual and something else when applied to a person of another color.' " Roberts wrote that the admissions programs "lack sufficiently focused and measurable objectives warranting the use of race, unavoidably employ race in a negative manner, involve racial stereotyping, and lack meaningful end points.
 We have never permitted admissions programs to work in that way, and we will not do so today".